xen0vas/UserManager/README.md

 INSTALLS += installfiles
 ````````````````````````````````````

-then use the following command
+- use the following command

 > `make install`

-and run usermanager from any path on your system using the following command
+- run usermanager from any path on your system using the following command

 >  `usermanager`